 The first fire engine was a Hunneman hand pump serial number 605 which was equipped with a 6” cylinder pump and was known as “Boxer No. 3”.
 The apparatus was delivered to the Village on April 28, 1858 and was the main fire fighting apparatus for the Department until 1931, when the first motorized engine was purchased.
-Today the Department consists of 3 pumpers, a rescue truck, snowmobile, ATV, rescue sled and forest fire trailer.
+Today the Department consists of 3 pumpers, a rescue truck, snowmobile, ATV, rescue sled and Brush Truck.

 The first “firehouse” was located on South Main Street (near the former Lamorder building) where the Hunneman was stored.
 When the first motorized engine was purchased in 1931, the firehouse moved to the lower level of the grammar school building.
 The building was originally located at the site of the current Pettee Memorial Library, but was relocated to Beaver Street where it stood until 1968 when it was razed to make room for the current firehouse.